pete-hotchkiss/sassdoc-theme-pheek/README.md

-# sassdoc-theme-pheek
+# neat-sassdoc-theme

-> A SassDoc theme which will make your toes tingle
+> SassDoc theme used in the Bourbon suite.